DateTime

 property Int month

-property Int date
+property Int day

 property Int dayOfWeekread only